Simultaneous Polysomnography and Cardiotocography Reveal Temporal Correlation Between Maternal Obstructive Sleep Apnea and Fetal Hypoxia: ABSTRACT

 \section{ABSTRACT}

-\textbf{Background}: Obstructive sleep apnea syndrome (OSAS) during pregnancy is a prevalent complication that can negatively affect fetal outcomes.
+\textbf{Background:} Obstructive sleep apnea syndrome (OSAS) during pregnancy is a prevalent complication that can negatively affect fetal outcomes.
 However, quantitative studies on the immediate effects of maternal hypoxia on fetal heart rate (FHR) changes are lacking, which could provide valuable clinical insights into the potential link between maternal OSAS and fetal hypoxia.

-\textbf{Methods}: Time-synchronized polysomnography (PSG) and cardiotocography (CTG) data from two prospective cohorts were used to analyze the temporal correlation between maternal hypoxic events and FHR changes (accelerations or decelerations).
-Maternal hypoxic event characteristics were analyzed using generalized linear modeling (GLM) to assess their associations with different FHR alteration.
-To accurately capture the dynamic fetal response, we employed a phase-specific analysis framework that explicitly divided each maternal hypoxic event into pre-, during-, and post-event phases, enabling precise temporal mapping of FHR fluctuations in relation to maternal oxygenation changes.
+\textbf{Methods:} Time-synchronized polysomnography (PSG) and cardiotocography (CTG) data from two prospective cohorts were used to analyze the temporal correlation between maternal hypoxic events and FHR changes (accelerations or decelerations).
+Maternal hypoxic event characteristics, notably including hypoxic duration and the hypoxic burden area, were analyzed using generalized linear modeling (GLM) to assess their associations with different FHR alteration.
+To precisely capture the dynamic fetal response, a phase-specific analysis framework was employed that explicitly divided each maternal hypoxic event into pre-, during-, and post-event phases, enabling temporal mapping of FHR fluctuations in relation to maternal oxygen desaturation episodes.

-\textbf{Results}: A total of 118 pregnant women were included, with 35 from Peking University People's Hospital and 83 from the Maternal Sleep in Pregnancy and the Fetus (MSP) dataset.
-Immediate FHR changes were significantly associated with maternal hypoxic events, primarily characterized by accelerations as a compensatory response.
-Notably, a longer hypoxic duration was strongly correlated with increased FHR accelerations (P < 0.05), while both prolonged hypoxia (Coef. = 0.012, P < 0.001) and greater SpO2 drop value (Coef. = -0.151, P = 0.046) were significantly linked to FHR decelerations in the MSP dataset.
-Across both cohorts, maternal hypoxia induced a transient increase in FHR, which subsequently returned to baseline following the resolution of hypoxic episodes, reflecting dynamic and reversible fetal responses.
+\textbf{Results:} A total of 118 pregnant women were included, with 35 from Peking University People's Hospital (Center A) and 83 from the Maternal Sleep in Pregnancy and the Fetus (MSP) dataset (Center B).
+A chi-square test revealed a strong temporal association between maternal hypoxic events and FHR changes (all \( P < 0.0001 \)), with FHR accelerations being the predominant fetal response.
+Notably, a longer hypoxic duration was strongly correlated with increased FHR accelerations (\( P < 0.05 \)), while both prolonged hypoxia (Coef. \( = 0.012 \), \( P < 0.001 \)) and greater \( \text{SpO}_2 \) drop value (Coef. \( = -0.151 \), \( P = 0.046 \)) were significantly linked to FHR decelerations in the MSP dataset.
+Phase-specific analysis revealed a significant transient increase in mean FHR during maternal hypoxic events.
+In Center A, the mean FHR changed from 136.47 bpm (pre-event) to 142.28 bpm (during) and 137.29 bpm (post-event), with a similar pattern observed in Center B (135.13--140.23--133.40 bpm).

-\textbf{Conclusion}: The immediate impact of maternal hypoxia on FHR changes highlights the link between maternal and fetal hypoxia, suggesting that maternal OSAS may contribute to fetal hypoxia.
-These findings underscore the risks of pregnancy-related OSAS and the importance of maternal-fetal interactions, providing a foundation for future research on interventions to improve fetal health.